Sandie Okoro

+Sandie Okoro OBE (born 1964) is a British lawyer who served as general counsel of Standard Chartered Bank, until 2024 and Chancellor of the University of Birmingham.

-Sandie Okoro (born 1964) is a British lawyer, appointed in 2016 as senior vice-president and general counsel at the World Bank Group.
+She previously served as senior vice-president and general counsel at the World Bank Group.
 She has previously been general counsel at Barings Asset Management, and head of legal at Schroders Investment Management International.

 Early life

 Okoro was born in Fulham, London, in 1964, and grew up in nearby Balham.
 Her father was a teacher from Nigeria, and her mother a nurse from Trinidad.
-At the age of nine she decided she wanted to become a judge, influenced by the television programme Crown Court, and undeterred by a school teacher, asking the class their chosen careers, who said "Sandie, little black girls from Balham don't become judges."
+At the age of nine she decided she wanted to become a judge: she was influenced by the television courtroom drama series Crown Court, and was undeterred by a school teacher, asking the class their chosen careers, who said: "Sandie, little black girls from Balham don't become judges."

-She attended Putney High School and then studied law and politics at the University of Birmingham.
-After university she studied at the Inns of Court School of Law, now part of City, University of London, and joined Lincoln's Inn, qualifying as a barrister in 1988.
-In a change of course she re-qualified as a solicitor and in 1990 joined Schroders as head of its trusts team.
+Okoro attended Putney High School and then studied law and politics at the University of Birmingham.
+After university, she studied at the Inns of Court School of Law, now part of City, University of London, and joined Lincoln's Inn, qualifying as a barrister in 1988.
+In a change of course, she re-qualified as a solicitor and in 1990 joined Schroders as head of its trusts team.

 Career

-Okoro worked at Schroders from 1990 to April 2007, rising to be head of legal for corporate services and then joined Barings as its global general counsel.
+Okoro worked at Schroders from 1990 to April 2007, rising to be head of legal for corporate services, and then joined Barings as its global general counsel.
 After seven years at Barings she moved to become global general counsel at HSBC Global Asset Management.

-In November 2016 she was appointed senior vice-president and general counsel for the World Bank Group.
+In November 2016, she was appointed senior vice-president and general counsel for the World Bank Group.

 Okoro has been involved with organisations including the Black British Business Awards, the Law Society's Diversity Access Scheme, and International Lawyers for Africa (ILFA), of which she was president in 2014.

+In July 2024, she was appointed Chancellor of the University of Birmingham, of which she is an alumna, taking up the role on 1 August 2024.